ankschoubey/old-blog/_posts/2021-04-07-time-to-think.md

 Clear thinking also allows you to explain easily.

-What you dont use you lose you lose.
+What you don't use you lose.
 So make time to think.

-Note talking is also probablatic.
+Note-taking is also problematic.
 One should only write what they think about a topic if something is new and carefully thought through.

 The greatest obstacle to thinking is we resist boredom.
 Boredom is important as it sparks creativity.